LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 The definition for hyperbolic space is actually make much more general than we need for the purposes of the VAE.
 The strict definition is something along the lines of a Riemannian manifold (smooth higher dimensional surface/space) with constant negative [curvature](https://en.wikipedia.org/wiki/Curvature)[^curv]

-[^curv]: For a specific type of curvature I usually default to thinking in terms of [Gaussian curvature](https://en.wikipedia.org/wiki/Gaussian_curvature).
+[^curv]: For the purpose of this post the usual notion of 'curving' is good enough.
+For a more general type of curvature that I usually default to thinking in terms of [Gaussian curvature](https://en.wikipedia.org/wiki/Gaussian_curvature).

 The behaviour of hyperbolic spaces is a lil strange, so much so that we require specific methods/models to try and imagine/visualise them.